 Granville House history

 Granville House used to be called Granny House Farm with 34 acres, the lane is locally known as Granny Lane.
-It is actually Mark House Lane, but Mark House nearer to the river disappeared many years ago.
+It is officially Mark House Lane but Mark House nearer to the river disappeared many years ago.
 Everyone wonders why the House was called Granny House, was it built for somebody’s granny or was it a granary?
-The lane is the old Roman Road from Otterburn to Gargrave.
+The lane is the old Roman road from Otterburn to Gargrave.
 There is the outline of a Roman marching post just east of Granny House along the original route of the lane before it was diverted left at the corner of our field.
 This was the main road until 1820 and a viable road until the 1970s.
-The fields around Granny House are; Granny Croft, Lower Granny Croft, Granny Pasture and Lower Granny Pasture.
-Our house dates back to the 16th century.
+The fields around Granny House are; Granny Croft, Lower Granny Croft, Granny Pasture and Lower Granny pasture.
+Granny House dates back to the 16th century.
 Built as a laithe (farmhouse with a barn attached).
 The stone probably came from the huge productive quarry at the base of Haw Cragg.
 A railway branch line ran from the quarry towards Gargrave.
 The barn has intact 17C king trusses.
 Granny House became a hostelry and drovers from the Highlands would stay over and put their livestock in the fields.
-On maps from the 18centuary Granny house is larger than it is now and L shaped.
+On maps from the 18thC Granny House is larger than it is now and L shaped.
 This hint of an L shape is just visible when you look at the barn from the lane.

 In 1841 it was occupied by John Dixon and family - cotton weaver

 In 1851 by James Winterton and family – railway labourer

 In 1861 by Henry Hirst and family – shoemaker

 In 1881 by Thomas Jowett – a postman, he lived here with his family and boarders for about 30 years.